szejkerek/Pomodoro/README.md

 dotnet test Tests\Pomodoro.Tests.csproj
 ```

 The app is WPF on .NET 10 with a pure, unit-tested core behind platform adapters.
-See `CLAUDE.md` for the architecture.

 </details>